PROGRAM prepbufr

 • Cray with Intel, Cray Fortran.

 For platforms with little-endian binary file format (e.g. Intel, AMD®, and non-MIPS SGI processors) the program grabbufr.f is used to convert the big-endian format NCEP PREPBUFR data into little-endian format.
 The grabbufr.f code is written in Fortran 90, and has been compiled can be compiled with the pgf90 compiler on a Linux system, with gfortran on an Intel based Mac, and the ifort compiler on other Linux machines.
-More detailed instructions for building it can be found in convert_bufr/README, but the base install script should build this by default.
-In case of problems, cd into the convert_bufr subdirectory, edit convert_bufr.csh to set your compiler, and run it to compile the converter code (grabbufr).
+The install.sh script should build this by default, however instructions are in convert_bufr/README.
+In case of problems, go to the convert_bufr subdirectory, edit convert_bufr.csh to set your compiler, and run it to compile the converter code (grabbufr).

 If grabbufr.f does not compile because the getarg() or iargc() subroutines are not found or not available, then either use the arg_test.f program to debug how to get command line arguments into a fortran program on your system, or simply go into the grabbufr.f source and comment out the section which tries to parse command line arguments and comment in the hardcoded input and output filenames.
 Now to run this program you must either rename the data files to these predetermined filenames, or you can use links to temporarily give the files the names needed.